Photo: Bella Scottsdale / Ryan Nicole

 7. Do They Have Samples of Their Work?

 In the age of social media, it’s common for DJs to post videos of their skills or drop their own mixes on SoundCloud.
-Ask your candidates for links to online videos or samples of weddings they’ve worked in the past.
-If you don’t like what you see or hear, don’t hire them.
+Ask your candidates for links to online videos or samples of weddings they’ve worked in the past so you can see and hear them in action!

 8. How Much Do They Charge?

-When it comes time to discuss pricing, get all of the details so you know exactly what you’re paying for.
-You should also ask if your down payment is refundable or not before signing a contract or making a deposit.
+When it comes time to discuss pricing, get all the details to know exactly what you’re paying for.
+And before you sign a contract or make a deposit, be sure to ask if your down payment is refundable.

 How Much Does a Wedding DJ Cost?